Limi Valley Trek

 • Amazing Himalayan view of Mt.
 Saipal (7,031m), Mt.
 Api (7,132m), Mt.
 Kanjirowa (6,883m), Annapurna (8,091m) Massif, Mt.
 Kailash (6,638m) and many more

-Limi Valley Trek is a popular off the beaten path trek to the far western Nepal.
-It was only opened only from 2002 AD for the foreign trekkers.
+Limi Valley Trek is a popular off-the-beaten-path trek to far western Nepal.
+It was only opened in 2002 AD for foreign trekkers.
 As it is a restricted area trekking in Nepal, you need a special trekking permit.

 You walk along the banks of the Karnali River, Nepal’s longest river.
-Spending the nights at the tented camp in complete wilderness is something giving you a lifelong experience.
+Spending the nights at the tented camp in the complete wilderness is something that gives you a lifelong experience.

 Similarly, the stunning view of Mt.
 Saipal (7,031m), Mt.
 Api (7,132m), Mt.
 Kanjirowa (6,883m), Annapurna (8,091m) Massif, Mt.
 Kailash (6,638m) makes your trip more worth of visiting.